AidanBaros/ENSEA_Java_Final/README.md

     - Ensure `<properties>` of `pom.xml` contains `<lwjgl.natives>natives-macos-arm64</lwjgl.natives>` to ensure the correct lwjgl libraries are downloaded in the compilation process
     - Compile and run the project with `./run.sh`

+## Texture Specification
+Textures for bodies should be square in size.
+For the most accurate texture-hitbox matching, the pixels that constitute the circle should reach the edge of the image.

 ## JSON Formatting Specification
 Simulation scenarios are encoded using JSON files.
 The JSON files are located in demo/scenario/.
 The scenario file includes simulation parameters and body data.